East Texas AG News: Getting your lawn ready for summer

-ANGELINA COUNTY, Texas (KLTV) -It’s a question that I get each year about this time; what can I do to help my lawn get rid of weeds and look better this year?
+ANGELINA COUNTY, Texas (KTRE) - It’s a question that I get each year about this time: what can I do to help my lawn get rid of weeds and look better this year?

-Behind the three numbers are nitrogen, phosphorous and potassium.
-Those three are the most needed of the 16 nutrients required for a plant to grow.
+Behind the three numbers is nitrogen, phosphorous and potassium.
+Those three are the most needed of all the nutrients required for a plant to grow.

-Nitrogen makes plants green and growth is key for lawns.
+Nitrogen makes plants green and growthy, key for lawns.
 Phosphorous is great for seed germination and flower development.
-Now, phosphorous is a vital nutrient, but turfgrass doesn’t need to germinate from seed and certainly doesn’t need to bloom.
+Now, phosphorous is a vital nutrient, but turfgrass doesn’t need to germinate from seed and certainly doesn’t need to bloom so don’t use too much.
 Potassium, the last of the major three nutrients helps with root development and is a close second to nitrogen for overall lawn health.

 But how much?
 The simple answer is seven pounds of 15-5-10 per 1,000 sq. ft.
 Do this three, maybe four times a season.